varnish/Varnish-Book/varnish_book.rst

    These objects are stored, controlled, retrieved and deleted by a subsystem, in this case Varnish.
    For this purpose, Varnish uses the caching header fields defined in https://tools.ietf.org/html/rfc7232 and https://tools.ietf.org/html/rfc7234.

-   If a matched cache is valid, Varnish constructs respones from caches.
+   If a matched cache is valid, Varnish constructs responses from caches.
-   As a result, the origin server is freed from creating and transmiting identical response bodies.
+   As a result, the origin server is freed from creating and transmitting identical response bodies.

 Constructing Responses from Caches
 ==================================